-We are committed to keeping you safe throughout your time with us.
-You will be issued with a student card which will give you access to the buildings and must be worn at all times – everyone who comes in and out of the building had an ID card so we always know who is on college premises.
+Barnsley College is committed to keeping you safe throughout your time with us.
+You will be issued with a student card which will give you access to the buildings and must be worn at all times.
+Everyone who comes in and out of the building has an ID card so we always know who is on College premises.

 You will need your card for printing and photocopying too.